 The Interpretation addresses the accounting for income taxes when tax treatments involve uncertainty that affects the application of IAS 12.
 The Interpretation does not apply to taxes or levies outside the scope of IAS 12, nor does it specifically include requirements relating to interest and penalties associated with uncertain tax treatments.
-The Interpretation specifically addresses the following:
+The Interpretation specifically addresses the following: 1.
+Whether the Group considers uncertain tax treatments separately;

-- 1. Whether the Group considers uncertain tax treatments separately; - 2.
-The assumptions the Group makes about the examination of tax treatments by taxation authorities; - 3.
-How the Group determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates; - 4.
+- 2. The assumptions the Group makes about the examination of tax treatments by taxation authorities; - 4.
 How the Group considers changes in facts and circumstances.